sifi727/TripCo/team/sprint4.md

 ## Definition of Done

-* Sprint Review and Restrospectives completed (sprint4.md).
+* Sprint Review and Retrospectives completed (sprint4.md).
 * Version in pom.xml should be `<version>4.0.0</version>`.
 * Increment deployed for demo and testing as server-4.0.jar on the production server.
 * Increment release `v4.0` created on GitHub with appropriate version number and name.